 Mallet finger is the term usually applied to extensor avulsion fractures.
 However, this entity may also be caused by distal extensor tendon ruptures.
 Either one results in an inability to extend the DIP joint.
 Mallet finger injuries are named for the resulting flexion deformity of the fingertip, which resembles a mallet or hammer.
-Mallet finger injuries are caused by the disruption of the extensor mechanism of the phalanx at the level of the distal interphalangeal joint usually due to a forced flexion at the distal interphalangeal joint.
+Mallet finger injuries are caused by the disruption of the extensor mechanism of the phalanx at the level of the distal interphalangeal joint, usually due to a forced flexion at the distal interphalangeal joint.
 This injury results in the inability to extend the distal phalanx.
-A mallet fracture occurs when the extensor tendon also causes an avulsion of the distal phalanx.
+A mallet fracture occurs when the extensor tendon also causes avulsion of the distal phalanx.
 There are three subtypes of mallet fractures based on the age of the patient and the percent of the articular surface of the distal phalanx involved.
 The treatment remains controversial.
 In general, it is guided by the amount of articular surface involved in the fracture.

 The distal extensor tendon is ruptured.
 The rupture occurs when the distal phalanx of a finger is forced into flexion while being actively extended.
-The extrinsic extensor tendon originates in the forearm and courses over the metacarpophalangeal joint, has an indirect attachment to the proximal phalanx, and finally, attaches to the distal phalanx.
-These tendons are responsible for extension of the digits.
+The extrinsic extensor tendon originates in the forearm and courses over the metacarpophalangeal joint, has an indirect attachment to the proximal phalanx, and finally attaches to the distal phalanx.
+These tendons are responsible for the extension of the digits.
 A mallet finger injury occurs when the extensor tendon is disrupted.
 In contrast, a mallet fracture occurs when the tendon injury causes an avulsion fracture of the distal phalanx.

 Mallet finger injuries usually occur in the workplace or during sports-related activities.
 There is a predisposition to these injuries during participation in ball sports, as the ball hits the fingertip of an extended finger.
 This compels the distal interphalangeal joint into a forced flexion position and thereby causes an extensor tendon disruption.
-Most often, such injuries involve the long finger, ring finger or the little finger of the dominant hand.
-Frequently these injuries are seen in young to middle-aged men and occasionally in older women as well.st
+Most often, such injuries involve the long finger, ring finger, or the little finger of the dominant hand.
+Frequently these injuries are seen in young to middle-aged men and occasionally in older women as well.

-Mallet finger injuries are usually caused by a traumatic event resulting in a forced flexion of the extended fingertip.
+Mallet finger injuries are usually caused by a traumatic event resulting in forced flexion of the extended fingertip.
 This causes a stretching or tearing of the extensor tendon.
 In severe injuries, this forced flexion can cause an avulsion of the tendon insertion on the distal phalanx and is described as a mallet fracture.
 Mallet finger injuries can also be caused by a laceration/abrasion, or more rarely, a forced hyperextension of the distal interphalangeal joint.
 Such an injury results in a fracture at the dorsal base of the distal phalanx.
 This disruption of extensor tendon function causes an unopposed flexion force on the finger and is accompanied by the inability to extend the digit.
-Such an injury results in the classic “mallet” appearance of the finger.
+This injury results in the classic “mallet” appearance of the finger.

 Doyle’s Classification of Mallet Finger Injuries